 A respectful, “…Okay, but I wouldn’t know…”

 For folks that know Dredd, this is a ridiculously brief utterance.
-However it was perfectly accurate.
+However, it was perfectly accurate.
 How could he know?
 And how in the world could he solve a problem he would never be privy to?

 In early April of 2014, we hosted a FiT (Females in Thought) book club on my patio.
 We read Lean In by Sheryl Sandberg.
 Whether you love or hate the book, it’s a great discussion.
 The ladies of FiA were fired up!
 My husband was nervous and informed our son to keep clear.
 “Storm’s a brewing'” were likely his prophetic words.

-However, my daughter, Cornflake (her FiA name), was celebrated at our FiA book club!
-And prior to the meeting, I interviewed her to try to grasp where females fall off the leadership track.
+However, my daughter Cornflake (her FiA name), was celebrated at our FiA book club!
+Prior to the meeting, I interviewed her to try to grasp where females fall off the leadership track.
 It’s either nature or nurture, right?
 Let’s study the nurture – she watches her mother go to work each day – has since she was an infant.
 She sees a balanced marriage – where both mother and father tackle household duties.
 Likewise, she and her brother have comparable chores – among them, she takes out the trash while he handles recycling.
 She plays soccer, she does math drills…in short, we are not raising a pink-from-head-to-toe-princess.

 Neither did my parents for that matter.
 I’m an only child – primarily raised by a stay-at-home dad.
 Yes, you read that correctly – my mom worked while my dad did most of the Guinevere-raising…in the 70’s, no less.
-And my father taught me all of the typical girl stuff…like learning algebra for fun, learning how to throw a football with the perfect English, and how to shoot a bb gun.
+And my father taught me all of the typical girl stuff…like learning algebra for fun, learning how to throw a football with perfect English, and how to shoot a BB gun.
 Yet for all of the “I-wish-I-had-a-boy” dad nurturing, I was still reticent to speak up in meetings or to lead projects.
 Only recently has that changed – so what gave me the confidence to speak up and lean in?